 The same is true for construction accidents occurring on NPS or government property.
 Competent lawyers who are licensed to practice in Virginia, Maryland, or Washington, D.C. can assist in filing the necessary claims and paperwork that will start the legal process.

 It is possible to find qualified lawyers who specialize in particular types of construction accidents and the distinct circumstances that surround each one.
-For instance, a Virginia scaffold accident lawyer will be able to provide capable legal representation for a person who has sustained that particular injury, while a Washington, D.C. ladder accident lawyer will know exactly which papers to file and with whom.
+For instance, a Northern Virginia or Maryland scaffold accident lawyer will be able to provide capable legal representation for a person who has sustained that particular injury, while a Washington, D.C. ladder accident lawyer will know exactly which papers to file and with whom.